joltwallet/jolt_wallet/README.md

 ## Introduction

-NanoRay is a hardware wallet built on [Espressif's IoT Development Framework](https://github.com/espressif/esp-idf) for the ESP32 chip.
+Jolt is a hardware wallet built on [Espressif's IoT Development Framework](https://github.com/espressif/esp-idf) for the ESP32 chip.
 For more information about ESP32, see the [ESP32 Website](https://www.espressif.com/en/products/hardware/esp32/overview).

 ## Build